dials/dials/doc/sphinx/documentation/tutorials/br_lyso_multi.rst

 Delta CC-half
 ~~~~~~~~~~~~~

-This is possibly more useful - showing the data which add or detract
+This is possibly more useful than specific unit cell outliers - showing the
-from the data set as a whole - this was already touched apon in the
+data which add or detract from the data set as a whole - this was already
-discussion above.
-The data may be excluded by taking the data from the
+touched upon in the discussion above.
+The data may be excluded by taking the
-scaled full cluster and passing this *in* to ``dials.scale`` with the
+data from the scaled full cluster, and passing this *in* to ``dials.scale`` with
-``exclude_datasets=`` option.
+the ``exclude_datasets=`` option.

 .. figure:: https://dials.github.io/images/br-lyso-multi/delta-cchalf.png
    :alt: Delta CC half

-   Delta CC half

 Intensity Clustering
 ~~~~~~~~~~~~~~~~~~~~

 Here we are assessing the correlation between pairs of data sets - if these are relatively complete this can very rapidly give you an idea of which data should be merged.
-Here we see the so-called “cos angle” clustering which is an assessment of the similarity independent of the strength of the individual data sets, and there are (depending on your criteria) maybe three or four distinct clusters.
+Here we see the so-called `“cos angle” <https://doi.org/10.1107/S2059798317000699>`_ clustering which is an assessment of the similarity independent of the strength of the individual data sets, and there are (depending on your criteria) maybe three or four distinct clusters.
 It is these clusters which are then considered in the next section.

 .. figure:: https://dials.github.io/images/br-lyso-multi/cos-cluster.png
    :alt: Data set comparisons

-   Data set comparisons

 Cluster Comparisons
 ~~~~~~~~~~~~~~~~~~~

-This is where we really get down to brass tacks: the possible clusters
+This is where we can really start to inspect the details of relations between
-that have been identified by ``multiplex`` with completeness >= 90% can
+data sets: the possible clusters that have been identified by
-be compared by their overall and per-resolution-shell merging
+``xia2.multiplex``, with completeness >= 90%, can be compared by their overall
-statistics:
+and per-resolution-shell merging statistics:

 .. figure:: https://dials.github.io/images/br-lyso-multi/clusters.png
    :alt: Merging statistic graphs

-   Merging statistic graphs

 These allow you to select the best cluster according to your own
-criteria before proceeding.
+criteria, before proceeding.

-For each cluster you will find a subdirectory inside the folder you ran
+For each cluster here, you will find a subdirectory inside the folder you ran
-``multiplex``: this contains all of the analysis output and most
+``xia2.multiplex``.
+This subdirectory containing all of the analysis output and
-usefully the final scaled data for that cluster, scaled independently of
+the final scaled data for that cluster, scaled independently of the other
-the other clusters.
+clusters.
 For example:

 ::

-   Grey-Area mplex :) $ cd cluster_20
+   mplex $ cd cluster_20
-   Grey-Area cluster_20 :) $ ls
+   cluster_20 $ ls
    27_dials.two_theta_refine.cif       dials.estimate_resolution.log
    27_dials.two_theta_refine.json      dials.scale.log
    27_dials.two_theta_refine.log       dials.two_theta_refine.log